 The Lupin Co is a West Australian multi-award-winning company manufacturing Lupin Flake for human consumption, from locally grown Lupinus Angustifolius.
 The Lupin Co products can be found in over 800 retailers around Australia and are also exported to Singapore, Malaysia, UAE, Bahrain, Philippines, United Kingdom, Vietnam, South Korea and the USA.

 Western Australia produces 85% of the world’s entire Lupinus Angustifolius.
-Lupins are not only full of protein and fiber, making them a super food, but they are environmentally sustainable as well.
+Lupins are not only full of protein and fibre, making them a super food, but they are environmentally sustainable as well.
 Used as a break crop, Lupinus Angustifolius has capabilities to fix nitrogen and absorb phosphate from the soil.

 Total batch transfer of delicate lupin flakes

 In early 2016 Floveyor was approached by Managing Director David Fienberg to help with the concept of a new production facility to handle lupins.
 David’s vision was a production line nothing short of engineering excellence – and he insisted on local manufacturers and suppliers.
 He needed conveying machinery that is resilient, and long-lasting but still gentle enough to handle the delicate lupin flake without causing degradation or loss of material.
-David has previous experience in flour mill conveying systems, chain conveyors, bucket elevators and pneumatic systems, so he knew the installing original Floveyors is the only way to avoid material degradation and achieve total batch transfer.
+David has previous experience in flour mill conveying systems, chain conveyors, bucket elevators and pneumatic systems, so he knew the installing Floveyors is the only way to avoid material degradation and achieve total batch transfer.

 The challenge of conveying fragile materials